Vanbawng

 Vanbawng is a village in the Phullen Block of Saitual district, in the state of Mizoram in India.
-According to the 2011 census, the population of Vanbawng is 1,231 people, comprising 220 households.
-49% of the population (609 people) are males, and 51% (622 people) are females.
-All the residents are members of Scheduled Tribes.
-The literacy rate is 83%.
-The population of Vanbawng strongly reflects the different communities of the ethnic Mizo people.

 Population

 15.84% (195 people) of Vanbawng's population are between 0-6 years old.
-The average sex ratio and the child sex ratio are both higher than the same averages for the Mizoram state.
+The average sex ratio and the child sex ratio are both higher than the same averages for Mizoram state.

-Vanbawng has a higher literacy rate than Mizoram.
-In 2011, Vanbawng had a literacy rate of 98.17%, while Mizoram had a literacy rate of 91.33%.
-In Vanbawng, the literacy rate for men was 97.88%, while the literacy rate for women was 98.45%.

-Per the constitution of India and the Panchyati Raaj Act, Vanbawng is administrated by Sarpanch (Head of Village), who is the elected representative.
+Per the constitution of India and the Panchyati Raaj Act, Vanbawng is administrated by Village Council (Head of Village), who is the elected representative.